basharbayatna/Insurance_Dataset/README.md

 ## Dataset

-The dataset used is the [Insurance Dataset] https://drive.google.com/file/d/1-7mcBguuzAV7JWVu2XCpgAO-fO6X2cl0/view
+The dataset used is the Insurance Dataset: https://drive.google.com/file/d/1-7mcBguuzAV7JWVu2XCpgAO-fO6X2cl0/view

 ## What I Did